angzeli/pytorch-fundamentals/README.md

 Each notebook is self-contained and can be read independently.
 Examples are designed to be minimal, explicit, and easy to experiment with.

 ---

+## 📦 Versions and Legacy Files

+Each tutorial notebook is versioned (e.g. `v1.0`, `v1.1`) to reflect meaningful updates and improvements.

+- The **latest version** of each tutorial is kept in the `notebooks/` directory.
+- Earlier versions are preserved in the `notebooks/legacy/` folder for reference and comparison.
+This is the same for `exports`.

+Readers are encouraged to start with the most recent version unless they have a specific reason to consult an older release.

+---